Bring History To Life

 Pioneer Music and Dance

-Students learn from a pioneer character about the traditional musical instruments and dancing brought to Canada by immigrants from the British Isles.
 The fiddle, bagpipes, whistle, and accordion are demonstrated and the students participate in simple folk dancing.

 Peasant with Bagpipes